METALS-Copper eases on weak China demand, stronger dollar

-HANOI, June 2 (Reuters) - Copper fell on Wednesday on signs of weakening demand in top consumer China and as a firmer dollar made greenback-priced metals more expensive to holders of other currencies.
+HANOI, June 2 (Reuters) - Copper dipped on Wednesday, hit by signs of weakening demand in top consumer China, while a firmer dollar made greenback-priced metals more expensive to holders of other currencies.

-Yangshan copper premium SMM-CUYP-CN fell to $30.50 a tonne, its lowest since February 2016, indicating weakening demand for imported metal into China as high copper prices hurt profit of some downstream users.
+Yangshan copper premium SMM-CUYP-CN fell to $30.50 a tonne, its lowest since February 2016, indicating weakening demand for imported metal into China as high copper prices deterred downstream consumption.

 The dollar clung to small gains from overnight as a pick up in U.S. manufacturing kept bets alive for a quicker normalisation of Federal Reserve policy.